-Regardless the original hair color, applying permanent deep-black colorants to your hair will color every single hair deep-black.
+Regardless of the original hair color, applying permanent deep-black colorants to your hair will color every single hair deep-black.
 Mastering the black art requires keeping the hair shiny and free of visible roots.
 Beware that maintaining the magic allure of black hair requires quite a bit of effort, but is simple enough once you know how.
 Of course, there are many fantastic short black hairstyles to try out once you are finished coloring your hair.